jakeantmann/file_tracker/README.md

 - [python](https://www.python.org/downloads/)
 - dvc can be installed by either running `pip install dvc`, or via the installer on the [dvc website](https://dvc.org/doc/install)

+## What is remaining?

+- Set up changelog generation
+- Set up (or find) simple procedure to automatically run `dvc commit data` or similar during staging or pre-commit
+- Turn into cookiecutter